 Adolphus Belk Jr. is a professor of political science at Winthrop University in South Carolina.
-He joined the university in 2003 and formerly served as the director of its African-American Studies program.
 Belk has taught courses on American government, black politics, public policy, and race and ethnic politics in the United States.

+Belk Jr.’s research has concentrated on the politics of crime and punishment, and white nationalism in American politics.
 His research focuses on the prison-industrial complex and the politics of mass incarceration.
-His work has been published in The Journal of Race and Policy, where he also served as a guest editor in a special issue that examined how the 2008 presidential election affected race, racism, and policy in the U.S.
+His work has been published in several journals, including The Journal of Race and Policy, where he also served as a guest editor in a special issue that examined how the 2008 presidential election affected race, racism, and policy in the U.S.

 Location: Rock Hill, South Carolina

 Areas of Expertise: American Government, Race & Ethnic Politics in the U.S., the Politics of Mass Incarceration, Public Policy